 How common is it for courts to grant permanent injunctions to successful plaintiffs and under what circumstances will they do this?

 Granting permanent injunctions is a standard statutory remedy for patent infringement under German law.
 If the plaintiff files a motion for permanent injunction and the court holds for patent infringement, a permanent injunction will be granted.

 How long does it take to obtain a decision at first instance and is it possible to expedite this process?

-It takes around 12 to 15 months from the service of the statement of complaint on the defendant until a first-instance decision is handed down by the court.
-Where evidence is taken, the procedure will take six to 12 months longer.
+Depending on the court, it takes approximately seven to 15 months from the service of the statement of complaint on the defendant until a first-instance decision is handed down by the court.
+Where evidence is taken, the procedure may take an additional six to 12 months.

 As the court sets a strict deadline regime, there is little scope for expediting the process.

 How much should a litigant plan to pay to take a case through to a first-instance decision?